AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-linkshare-data.md

 1. Click **[!UICONTROL Download]**.

-   At this point, a `.csv` file will be created and downloaded.
+   At this point, a `.csv` file  and downloaded.

 After the file is downloaded, you can upload it to [!DNL MBI] using the [`File Upload` feature](../connecting-data/using-file-uploader.md).